gohil-vasudev/JCB/README.md

 # JCB
-Official implementation of my LLM jailbreaking paper "Effective and Efficient Jailbreaks of Black-Box LLMs with Cross-Behavior Attacks".
+Official implementation of my LLM jailbreaking paper "[Effective and Efficient Jailbreaks of Black-Box LLMs with Cross-Behavior Attacks](https://arxiv.org/abs/2503.08990)".

 ## Abstract
-[WIP]
+Despite recent advancements in Large Language Models (LLMs) and their alignment, they can still be jailbroken, i.e., harmful and toxic content can be elicited from them.
+While existing red-teaming methods have shown promise in uncovering such vulnerabilities, these methods struggle with limited success and high computational and monetary costs.
+To address this, we propose a black-box Jailbreak method with Cross-Behavior attacks (JCB), that can automatically and efficiently find successful jailbreak prompts.
+JCB leverages successes from past behaviors to help jailbreak new behaviors, thereby significantly improving the attack efficiency.
+Moreover, JCB does not rely on time- and/or cost-intensive calls to auxiliary LLMs to discover/optimize the jailbreak prompts, making it highly efficient and scalable.
+Comprehensive experimental evaluations show that JCB significantly outperforms related baselines, requiring up to 94% fewer queries while still achieving 12.9% higher average attack success.
+JCB also achieves a notably high 37% attack success rate on Llama-2-7B, one of the most resilient LLMs, and shows promising zero-shot transferability across different LLMs.

 ## Quick Start